Quantum many-body scars in spin models with multibody interactions: Spin- 1/2 Majumdar-Ghosh model + scalar spin chirarity

 We note that the low-entanglement state near the upper edge of the spectrum ($E=54$) is a ferromagnetic state with zero magnetization written as $\ket{F_{L/2}} = (\totS^-)^{L/2}\ket{\Uparrow}$, where $\totS^{-} := \totS^x - \mathrm{i} \totS^y$ and $\ket{\Uparrow}$ denotes the all-up state.
 The asymptotic form of the half-chain entanglement entropy of this state can be read off from Eq.
 (16) of \cite{popkov2005logarithmic} (see also Appendix \ref{appendix:ferro_ent_half}).
 The result reads

-For $L=18$, we obtain $S_A (\ket{F_{L/2}}) \approx 1.478$, which agrees with the numerical result shown by the green circle in Fig. \ref{fig:MG_ent}.
+{Figure {\ref{fig:SA_size}} shows the size dependence of $S_A(\ket{F_{L/2}})$.
+It clearly demonstrates that the entanglement entropy obeys a sub-volume law $S_A \sim \ln(L)$.} For $L=18$, we obtain $S_A (\ket{F_{L/2}}) \approx 1.478$, which agrees with the numerical result shown by the green circle in Fig. \ref{fig:MG_ent}.
 It should be noted that the ferromagnetic state is not an example of a scar state because the state belongs to the subspace with maximum total spin, which is an irreducible representation of the global ${\rm SU}(2)$ symmetry of the model Eq. (\ref{MG+SC}).

 We remark that since the dimer states are integrable boundary states of the spin-$1/2$ Heisenberg chain, one can construct other models involving higher-order conserved charges $Q_{2k+1}$ ($k > 1$) which have the dimer states as QMBS.
 See Refs.~\cite{grabowski1994quantum, GRABOWSKI1995299} for the explicit expressions of $Q_{2n+1}$.